Class Advisors Wear Many Different Hats

 Homeroom (Day One)

-- In the afternoon of Day One, Class Advisors meet with their class for 45 minutes to acquaint classmates with one another; begin building class spirit; review with students the week’s schedule of activities as well as Institute policies and procedures; and, collect sign-up forms for activities (i.e. industry consultations).
+- In the afternoon of Day One, Class Advisors meet with their class to acquaint classmates with one another; begin building class spirit; review with students the week’s schedule of activities as well as Institute policies and procedures; and, collect sign-up forms for activities (i.e. industry consultations).

 - See Class Advisors—Homeroom for more information.